How to watch Super Bowl halftime show 2020 online: who are the performers and when's it on

 What time will the 2020 Super Bowl halftime show be?

-It's looking like this year's Super Bowl halftime show will start at around 8.15pm ET / 5.15pm PT / 1.15am GMT.
+This year's Super Bowl halftime show will start at around 8.10pm ET / 5.10pm PT / 1.10am GMT.
 The show usually packs a mega setlist, potential surprise guests, and a whole concert's worth of choreography into anything from 10 to 20 minutes.

 How to watch a 2020 Super Bowl halftime show live stream